adesokanayo/hashlookup/Readme.md

 ### Random Hash Finder
 This script will search for random hashes in the IPFS network.
-Current Hashes are randomly generated.

 Subsequent versions could load from a data source or accept hashes from http requests.

 ### Start local daemon
+Ensure you have a ipfs installed and running in port 5100.
+You can start it with the command below.
 ```ipfs daemon```